But this branch of robotics has seen us constantly asked the question “what are the differences between cobots and industrial robots?”

 experts, we’ve broken down the core differences between the two.

-This one might seem obvious, but the main difference between the two robots is that collaborative robots – as the name might suggest – can work alongside humans and are in fact designed to safely do so.
+This one might seem obvious, but the main difference between the two robots is those collaborative robots – as the name might suggest – can work alongside humans and are in fact designed to safely do so.
 They are designed with rounded edges, without trap points and have torque sensors that are constantly monitoring forces, detecting the environment and immediately stopping on contact.
 They also run considerably slower, meaning that in any case of contact, the torque sensors stop the cobot in a safe and timely manner.